mmoskovich/BlueVine/Solutions/Docker/README.md

 ### Backend Web Application - Docker Image and Container

 #### Image installation
-"python:3.8.2-alpine" is used as the base image
+"python:3.8.2-alpine" will be used as the base image

 A dockerfile will be used to create a new 'web-app' image with the following requirments:
 * Add the web-app.py script and run it when the container will start